-The output of the mercury lamp contains light of five different colors of light, with wavelengths given in the table below.
+The output of the mercury lamp contains light of five different colors, with wavelengths given in the table below.
 While the lamp warms up, calculate the frequency of the light associated with each wavelength, and record those values in the table.

-When the lamp is warmed up, position the diffraction grating in front of the output slit of the light.
+When the lamp is warmed up, position the diffraction grating in front of the output slit.
 Hold a white piece of paper in front of the diffraction grating, 10-20 cm away.
-You should be able to identify at least two sets of colored lines, corresponding to the colors listed in the table above.
+You should be able to identify at least two sets of colored lines, corresponding to the colors listed in the table below.

 (You may not be able to see the ultraviolet line clearly-don't worry about that at this point.
-The diffraction grating is used to split the light form the mercury lamp into its component colors.
 The mask on the photoelectric cell has a special coating to make the ultraviolet line visible.
 Just make sure that you can see at least two sets of the visible lines, and adjust the grating as needed.
-Also, you may position a large converging lens between the mercury lamp and the diffraction grating to focus the light onto the mask of the photoelectric cell and make the lines sharper.)
+Also, you may position a large converging lens between the mercury lamp and the diffraction grating to make the lines sharper.)